user5522/user5522.github.io/index.md

 This is a very awesome website (i think) and uhhhhhhhh it's very cool because it open source and yuh

-cgeck out  [this crazy awesome source code](https://github.com/user5522/user5522.github.io) (it's so cool)
+check out  [this crazy awesome source code](https://github.com/user5522/user5522.github.io) (it's so cool)

 ## Brand